Learning to Cook - For Work and Life

 "This is part of our mission to provide training for living wage jobs for our clients," says Claire Bien, Associate Director of Fund Development at The Connection.

 The program takes advantage of the existing resource of the Roger Sherman kitchen, where upwards of 300 meals a day are prepared for clients of the various residential programs run by The Connection.
 The executive chef was inspired to lead the course, says Bien, out of a desire to do as much as he could to help.

 Participants are drawn from The Connection's Community Justice clients, who are fulfilling terms of their sentences in the halfway house.
 Roger Sherman House is a work-release program in which men spend six months in supportive housing and receive assistance building job skills, looking for work and permanent housing, and receiving health and counseling services if needed.

 The culinary program teaches safe food handling, knife safety, and basic food preparation.
 In addition, students learn how to plan, shop for, and cook affordable healthy meals from scratch.
 Successful participants who want to deepen their skills are referred to the Culinary Arts Academy at ConnCAT.

-A classroom and kitchen upgrades for the program were funded with a grant from by The Community Foundation.
+A classroom and kitchen upgrade for the program was funded with a grant from The Community Foundation.
 The Community Foundation is committed to improving the lives of formerly incarcerated individuals and their families.
 Learn more about our strategy on incarceration and reentry.